How to Differentiate Your Destination by Creating an Easter Guide

 Create Your Own Easter Egg-travaganza

 No Easter events at your destination?
 No problem.
-Create your own annual events like an Easter Bonnet competition, Hunky Jesus, or egg roll, get creative and incorporate local themes.
+Create your own annual events like an Easter Bonnet competition, Hunky Jesus, or egg roll, get creative, and incorporate local themes.
 Get the community involved with a parade or pageant and host flower shows and garden parties.
 This guide will be the center of your Easter campaign so make sure it is unique to your destination and helps tell your brand story.

 Start Your Guide with a Church Visit